ope-nz/b4x_cba/README.md

 ## updateversion

-b4x_cba will create a file called version.txt in the Files directory of your project with an incrementing version number in format 0.0.0-9.9.9
+b4x_cba will create a file named "version.txt" in the Files directory of your project with an incrementing version number in format 0.0.0-9.9.9.

+NOTE: The file "version.txt" does not need to exist before running.

-NOTE: Remember to sync the files after the first run.
+NOTE: Remember to sync the files after the first run (to remove warning #17).

 `#CustomBuildAction: folders ready, b4x_cba.exe, -action updateversion`